 After you have clicked the button, you'll see a confirmation dialogue telling that your giveaway is ready.
 It also tells you how much the giveaway will cost and asks you to confirm that you really want to go ahead.

 In our example, we're on the Unlimited Giveaways plan, which means that we can hold as many giveaways as we like.
 For this reason, the giveaway won't incur a cost.
 If you're on a different plan (e.g., Pay as You Go), there may be a charge for the giveaway, which will be taken from your prepaid account balance.

 The next screen shows the first round of the giveaway.
 You'll notice the participants' names have now been randomized and a timestamp has been added.
-The timestamp is displayed in UTC or ‘Zulu’ time, which you can tell from the letter ‘Z’ appearing after the timestamp.
-UTC is useful as a universal reference timezone to avoid confusion about local timezones, so that's why we use it here.
-For convenience, the clock in the bottom right corner of the screen displays the time in your local timezone.
-In the example, our local timezone was Irish Summer Time (IST), which is one hour ahead of UTC.
+In the screenshot, the timestamp is displayed in UTC or ‘Zulu’ time, which you can tell from the letter ‘Z’ appearing after the timestamp.
+Since this screenshot was made, we have changed the service, such that this timestamp always shows in the local timezone set for your account.
+Hence, if we were running this giveaway today, the timestamp would appear as ‘October 3, 2015 11:34:25 Europe/Dublin time,’ which was the timezone we had our account set to when we ran this giveaway.
+For convenience, the ticking clock in the bottom right corner of the screen also displays the time in your local timezone.
+You can set your timezone in your Account Overview.